hstreamdb/docs/docs/en/admin/admin.md

   -h,--help                Show this help text

 Available commands:
-  hserver-sql              Start an interactive SQL shell stats                    Get the stats of an operation on a stream stream                   Stream command sub                      Subscription command
+  sql                      Start an interactive SQL shell stats                    Get the stats of an operation on a stream stream                   Stream command sub                      Subscription command